duartegroup/autodE/doc/quickstart.rst

     >>> rxn = ade.Reaction('C=CC=C.C=C>>C1=CCCCC1', name='DA')
     >>> rxn.calculate_reaction_profile()

-A directory should be created where electronic structure calculations have been performed and an image of the reaction profile saved in the current working directory.
+A directory (*DA/*) will be created where electronic structure calculations have been performed and an image of the reaction profile saved in the current working directory.
 See below:

 .. raw:: html